Siimoonaa/Sudoku-solver/README.md

 # Sudoku-solver
-A short algorithm for solving Sudoku
+A short algorithm for solving Sudoku using C++